vergnetp/shared_libs/backend/infra/readme.md

 ## 🔧 Configuration Files Reference

 ### infrastructure.json
-Single source of truth for your infrastructure with transactional orchestration:
+Single source of truth for your infrastructure - define droplets and projects directly:

 ```json
 {
   "droplets": {